larpo1/lavanda-website/src/pages/blog/2020-05-07-how-to-get-a-direct-booking-website-without-paying-for-it.md

   <h3><strong>Step 3</strong><span style="font-weight: 400;">: Ensure your site is ready for users on the move. </span></h3>

-  <p><span style="font-weight: 400;">A recent global study by Statista on web traffic shows that, since 2017, 52% of website traffic is from a mobile device.
+  <p><span style="font-weight: 400;">A recent <a href="https://www.statista.com/statistics/277125/share-of-website-traffic-coming-from-mobile-devices/" target="_blank" rel="noopener">global study by Statista</a>, on web traffic, shows that since 2017, 52% of website traffic is from a mobile device.
 Perhaps even more relevant: our data suggests over 60% of last minute bookings are made on mobile devices.
 When evaluating your direct-booking website, you need to ensure that your site meets criteria such as:</span></p>

   <p><span style="font-weight: 400;"><strong>Mobile layout: </strong>Your site should not just look like a mini version of its desktop equivalent.
 Evaluate if the layout will change, text will become larger and navigation will become suited to touchscreens - out of the way and hidden in a hamburger menu (the three little lines seen here).</span></p>